ymb456/CheckoutAPI/ReadMe.txt

 CheckoutAPI.exe

 The application will run on port 5001 by default.
-You can use the following `curl` command to test it:
+You can use `curl.exe`

+## Local Testing with cURL

-curl.exe -X POST "https://localhost:5001/checkout" -H "Content-Type: application/json" -d "[\"001\", \"002\", \"001\", \"004\", \"003\"]"
+To test the application locally using cURL, you can use the following command: curl.exe -X POST "https://localhost:5001/checkout" -H "Content-Type: application/json" -d "[\"001\", \"002\", \"001\", \"004\", \"003\"]"

 #### Git Log history